 The more vivid colors in these webbed feet are a good indicator of the overall health of the birds.
 Just as humans often start losing pigment in their hair as they age, with it turning to grey or white, the blue-footed boobies gradually start losing coloration in their feet.

-When the females choose the most vividly pigmented feet of their male suitors, the result is that the younger and healthier genetics pass on to the next generation.
+When female birds choose mates with the most brightly colored feet, the result is that the younger and healthier genetics pass on to the next generation.

 Unlike humans who sometimes mask their actual hair color, sadly for these birds, there are no salons in the wild that can artificially tint a male blue-footed booby's feet back to its more saturated coloration.
 Do male blue-footed bobbies flaunt this fact?
 Yes indeed!

-They are fascinating birds, to be sure.
-Many of them are in the Galapagos Islands, and they range from the Gulf of California down to Peru.
+They are fascinating birds.
+Many are in the Galapagos Islands.
+They also range from the Gulf of California to Peru.

 Pair of Blue-Footed Boobies